Palm IIIc

-The Palm IIIc was the first colour PDA made by Palm, Inc., released in February 2000 for $449USD.
-It ran Palm OS 3.5, the first Palm OS version to have native colour support and supported paletted 8-bit colour modes.
-Using the Palm OS Upgrade Install CD, the Palm IIIc could be updated to Palm OS 4.1.
+The Palm IIIc is the first color PDA made by Palm, Inc., released in February 2000 for $449USD.
+It runs Palm OS 3.5, the first Palm OS version to have native color support and supported paletted 8-bit color modes.
+Using the Palm OS Upgrade Install CD, the Palm IIIc can be updated to Palm OS 4.1.
 The machine has a TFT LCD that is bright indoors.
 The Palm IIIc features the classic III-series connector, 8MB of RAM and a 20MHz DragonBall EZI CPU.
 The unit also has a lithium ion rechargeable battery and a slightly modified version of the original Palm III chassis.